 The Cultural and Heritage Studies programme at the National Print Museum is a CDETB funded Local Training Initiative.
 Learners on the programme undertake a QQI Level 5 Common Award in Cultural and Heritage Studies as well as becoming tour guides at the Museum.

-Course learners provide a one hour tour of the Museum, based in the historic Beggars Bush Barracks, interpreting the Museum’s collection for visitors and groups.
-The tour includes a history of printing set against the backdrop of Ireland’s cultural development and major historical events such as 1916 Rising and the ill-fated voyage of the Titanic.
+Course learners provide a tour of the Museum, based in the historic Beggars Bush Barracks, interpreting the Museum’s collection for visitors and groups.
+The tour takes visitors through the history of printing set against the backdrop of Ireland’s cultural development and major historical events such as 1916 Rising and the ill-fated voyage of the Titanic.
 The tour also includes the evolution of the printing process and a look at the most important composing, printing and finishing machines used to create books before the digital age.
-Each visitor also has an opportunity to become a compositor and printer, and leaves with a sample of printing.
-Working as guides in the Museum, assisting at events and helping to preserve the collection, learners gain practical and theoretical experience in tourism, heritage, culture and museums in Ireland which they bring to future positions they work in.
+Each visitor has the opportunity to become a compositor and printer, and leaves with their own sample of printing.
+Working as guides in the Museum, assisting at events and helping to preserve the collection, learners gain practical and theoretical experience in tourism, heritage, culture and museums in Ireland which they can use to develop and further their careers.

-Modules which are taught on this course include History, Local History, Archaeology, Heritage, Folklore, Appreciation of Irish Culture, Reception and Front-line Skills, Work Experience and Communications.
-Learners also take Conversational French, Computers, Museum and Library Studies.
+Modules which are taught on this course include Local History, Archaeology, Heritage, Folklore, Appreciation of Irish Culture, Customer Service, Work Experience and Communications.
+Learners also take tour guiding training classes and Conversational French.
 Letterpress Printing tutorials are included in the course allowing learners to gain hands-on experience in the craft of printing.
 These modules provide the learner with a broad framework of knowledge in history, culture, heritage and printing which they apply practically throughout the course.
 As part of the course, students will also pay regular visits to cultural and heritage sites.